Media Advisory: Infrastructure announcement in New Brunswick

 Media Advisory: Infrastructure announcement in New Brunswick Français

-MONCTON, NB, Aug.
-12, 2019 /CNW/ - Members of the media are invited to attend an important infrastructure event with the Honourable François-Philippe Champagne, Minister of Infrastructure and Communities; the Honourable Ginette Petitpas Taylor, Minister of Health and Member of Parliament for Moncton–Riverview–Dieppe; and Mayor Dawn Arnold.
+UTOPIA, NB, Aug.
+13, 2019 /CNW/ - Members of the media are invited to attend an important infrastructure event with the Honourable François-Philippe Champagne, Minister of Infrastructure and Communities, and the Honourable Jeff Carr, Minister of Environment and Local Government, and Member of the Legislative Assembly for New Maryland–Sunbury.

 |